zhr7777777/echarts-mcp-server/README.md

 ## 🤖 Usage

-To use with `Desktop APP`, such as Claude, VSCode, [Cline](https://cline.bot/mcp-marketplace), Cherry Studio, and so on, add the  MCP server config below.
+To use with `Desktop APP`, such as Claude, VSCode, [Cline](https://cline.bot/mcp-marketplace), Cherry Studio, Cursor, and so on, add the MCP server config below.
 On Mac system:

 ```json
 {